iftikhar8/thesis/metrics/metrics.md

 |                     | Distance           |

-: List of parameters that should be published with every connectivity study using a biophysical model. {#tbl:open}
+: List of input parameters to a biophysical model that should be published as part of every connectivity study using a biophysical model.
+All values should be published in the appropriate SI units where applicable. {#tbl:open}

 |   Model    |           Name          |   Description                        |
 |------------|-------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|